jjinux/doc-code-verify/README.md

 Make it possible to configure the syntax.

-Support HTML output by wrapping the code in a pre block and HTML escaping it.

 Make it possible to ignore certain filetypes.
 E.g. ignore files that aren't source code.

 Make sure it works on simple files as well as directories.

-We currently have the problem that some of our documentation is in Markdown and some of it is in Docbook (which is XML).
-We have to behave differently for those two formats.
-For instance, when outputting XML, we need to escape the code.
-We also might want to wrap the code differently based on what we're generating (although Seth prefers to do the wrapping by hand).

 This code is better than what I have: